NxPKG/khulnasoft-docs/content/data-localization/metadata-boundary/get-started.md

 To view or change your Customer Metadata Boundary setting:

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com) and select your account.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com) and select your account.
 2. Go to **Manage Account** > **Configurations** > **Preferences**.
 3. Locate the **Customer Metadata Boundary** section.